IT-Talent-Hunt/Backend/README.md

 ## Getting Started

 To run the backend part of the application, follow these steps:
+This application is deployed in the render cloud and you can test the API at https://skill-swap-hub.onrender.com.
+Also, this is a team project and other people develop a frontend part (this part is under development, some features are not implemented in the frontend).
+Link - https://github.com/IT-Talent-Hunt/Frontend.

+Attention: for first request server is dowload and waighting time +-1 minute(only for first request)
 1. Clone this repository to your local machine.
 2. Configure the `application.properties` file:
     - Set `spring.datasource.username` and `spring.datasource.password` to your database credentials.